HassanSajjad-302/HMake/README.md

 Sample Output: `ABEDF`

-C is skipped because `buildExplicit = true`, and it wasn’t explicitly named.
+C is skipped because `buildExplicit = true`, and it wasn't explicitly named.

 2.